-We work with you to create a financial plan that will include detailed recommendations on how best to use your resources to meet your life and retirement goals.
+We work with you to create a financial plan that will include recommendations on how best to use your resources to meet your retirement goals.
 Your plan will cohesively address all of your life's financial areas such as income and expenses, investments, taxes, housing, insurance, charitable giving, wealth transfer and estate planning

 What you get